Bet on every NFL Week 16 game at the best betting sites, top betting apps

-How, where to bet on NFL Week 16: Best betting apps, promos, sites for Bears-Packers, Commanders-Eagles
+How, where to bet on NFL Week 16: Best betting apps, promos, sites for Packers-Bears, Commanders-Eagles

 Here's how to bet on the Week 16 NFL schedule, including Panthers vs. Buccaneers and Lions vs. Steelers